-Department's name What do they see as - What amendments do they propose? main benefits, support or incorporated in your proposal?
+Department's name What do they see as Do they What amendments do they propose?
+Have these amendments been main benefits, support or incorporated in your proposal?
 If yes, Implementation/ oppose the under which section?
-Compliance costs and proposal? risks? - Brand establishment should be - Accepted prohibited at Kiosks and entertainment Clause 9(4) establishments To be included in the regulations
+Compliance costs and proposal? risks? - Brand establishment should be prohibited at Kiosks and entertainment establishments - Accepted Clause 9(4) To be included in the regulations